 No!
 Trainees will work for free for the duration of their time with you.
 They are there to learn from you both the soft and hard skills needed for employment.

 We do ask employers that wherever possible that they reimburse travel expenses or any clothing/equipment needed for their placement.
-However, the majority of our learners receive bursary money which can cover this.

 How long does a Traineeship last?